 My wish today and from now on: To practice an open heart, believe in self and continue to live (with hope). (at Mount Batur)

-To be able to feel excitement about things, happiness when a new shirt fits, contentment when there is food for sustenance, being able to dream about the world and being out there, thinking of the interests of my friends and family and holding them dearly to me still - a huge part of my heart is thankful for these feelings, for they make the now immense self-absorbent poisonous and deathly thoughts a little less mind consuming.
+To be able to feel excitement about things, happiness when a new shirt fits, contentment when there is food for sustenance, being able to dream about the world and being out there, thinking of the interests of my friends and family and holding them dearly to me still - a huge part of my heart is thankful for these feelings, for they are fleeting.

 Retaining is key.
 And I wish I could do more in controlling.